Rosie Kay: Resignation from Rosie Kay Dance Company

 According to the article in The Times, the complaints alleged that Kay was aggressive and had made the dancers uncomfortable by showing them her child's bedroom on a general tour of the house.
-In an article by the BBC, Kay is alleged to have made comments including: "identifying as non-binary is a cop out", that "allowing trans people to take hormone blockers is creating eunuchs" and that "transwomen are a danger to actual women in toilets and only want access to female toilets to commit sexual assault."
+In an article by the BBC, Kay is alleged to have made comments including: "identifying as non-binary is a cop out", that "allowing trans people to take hormone blockers is creating eunuchs" and that trans women "are a danger to actual women in toilets and only want access to female toilets to commit sexual assault."
 The complainants also claimed Kay had said that being non-binary is "insane."
 Kay denies having said this, but acknowledges that she did say, and does believe, that "there is no such sex as non-binary."
 In response to the complaints made to Rosie Kay Dance Company's board of trustees, the board wrote to the Arts Council and the Charity Commission, telling them that Kay was under investigation for transphobia.
 The board demanded that Kay be investigated by an external HR consultant, but Kay refused to submit to any investigation "which does not acknowledge my gender-critical beliefs are protected under law."
 She resigned from the company after seeking legal advice.

 On 9 December, Kay said she was exploring whether to pursue "legal routes" to force the company to hand over her intellectual property, which "belongs contractually" to her, and would also be considering whether to pursue a claim for constructive dismissal and discrimination.

 On 10 December, six dancers in her former company released an open letter accusing Kay of having created a hostile work environment, saying she had made those statements.
 The open letter further said that Kay had asked non-binary members of the company to confirm which genitalia they had.
 Kay denies these allegations, saying that the only talk about "eunuchs" was a reference to Germaine Greer's feminist text The Female Eunuch, and that she was not transphobic, saying that "the presence of males who may falsely say they are transwomen in female toilets can cause trauma to women who have suffered sexual assault, as a significant number of women have."